mega-bailey/weather-mlb/README.md

 # weather-app

-Weather app using Googles Places API and 7 day forecast
+Weather app using Darksky and Googles Places API and 7 day forecast